VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/alimentation.md

 ## Feed the beast (and your swimmers)

 Welcome to the food court of fertility!
 Here's your delicious, science-backed tour of our alimentation articles.
 From Mediterranean magic to vegetarian verdicts, we've got the scoop on what to put on your plate to boost those baby-making odds.
 Spoiler alert: your mom was right about eating your vegetables.

 ![FeedTheBeast](alimentation/images/foodfertility.png)
-*Note: the image is wrong, weternized diets lead to lower fertility!*
+*Note: the image is wrong, scientific evidence shows that westernized diets lead to lower fertility!*

 - [Dietary Habits and Male Fertility](alimentation/dietary_habits_male_fertility.md) — fuel for your swimmers
   - **TL;DR**: Your diet can make or break your swimmers' performance.
 A Mediterranean-style diet with plenty of fruits, vegetables, nuts, and fish can boost your sperm count by nearly 7 million per milliliter and improve motility by almost 6%.
 On the flip side, processed meats and ultra-low-fat diets can tank your testosterone levels and hurt your chances.
 Think of it as fuel for your reproductive engine - you wouldn't put cheap gas in a Ferrari, so don't feed your boys junk food.